LilianBoulard/utils/storage_tree/views/README.md

 For more information about what these methods do and how to implement them properly, have a look at the source code of `storage_tree.views.base.BaseView`.

-Now, let's do some code !
+Now, let's write some code !

-The logic is simple: the `st_repr` method will only be called once (see code for full explanation), so we can technically use it as a wrapper (see `html_colored` view).
+The logic is simple: the `st_repr` method, the root's, will only be called once (see code for full explanation), so we can technically use it as a wrapper (see `html_colored` view for an example of this process).
 We won't be doing that here because it's not necessary with a `txt` format.

 ```python